-Andrew Neill of Trinity College Dublin and Biorbic Centre has written a new paper charting the transition from science to governance of ecosystem services and natural capital in Ireland over the last 20 years, through analysis of 50 policy documents published between 1996 and 2020.
+Andrew Neill of Trinity College Dublin and Biorbic Centre has written a paper charting the transition from science to governance of ecosystem services and natural capital in Ireland over the past 20 years, through analysis of 50 policy documents published between 1996 and 2020.
 Here he writes a blog explaining that transition:

 Figure 1: Example of how ecosystem service and natural capital terms provide precision in language concerning ecosystems and their management.

 These concepts have become commonplace within academic literature ever since being catapulted into the spotlight following a famous global estimation of services in 1997.
 This is because they provide a vocabulary that is accessible to people from different stakeholder groups and backgrounds (Fig. 1).
 Today, their use spans entire disciplines of research and discovery including ecology, geography, economics, and social sciences.

 Moving beyond academic theory, these terms have become embedded within international policy and environmental agreements such as the Aichi targets, Sustainable Development Goal 15, the EU Green Deal, and the European Biodiversity Strategy 2030.
 This science-policy transition has occurred despite active debate, discussion and controversary regarding their use from both the scientific community and broader civil society but - at least for now- these terms are central to some of the most important agenda-setting environmental policy of modern times.

 For example, the EU Green Deal, a policy that intersects with all areas of governance and society, firmly embeds the idea of natural capital through its stated aim “to protect, conserve and enhance the EU's natural capital”.